karenheckel/safehavenconnect/IDB.tr.md

     - GitLab API Integration to retrieve commits, issues created, issues closed, and unit tests

 ## Challenges
-- The biggest challenge was beginning the project, such as figuring out a frame work to use, how to approach the problem, adn how to organize the website with no strict guidelines.
-We decided to utilize react and React-Bootstrap as per the suggestion and collaborated to determine how best to go about organizing the site.
+- The biggest challenge was beginning the project, such as figuring out a framework to use, how to approach the problem, and how to organize the website with no strict guidelines.
+We decided to utilize React and React-Bootstrap as per the suggestion and collaborated to determine how best to go about organizing the site.